Four Crowned Martyrs: The Passio sanctorum quatuor coronatorum

-The translation of the Four Crowned Martyrs to the church on the Caelian Hill is recorded in the Liber Pontificalis of Pope Leo IV (847–855).
+The translation of the Four Crowned Martyrs to the church on the Caelian Hill is recorded in the Liber Pontificalis among the acts of Pope Leo IV (847–855).
 The main biographical source is the Latin Passio sanctorum quatuor coronatorum (Passion of the Four Crowned Martyrs), mentioned in the martyrology of Ado of Vienne (d.
 875) and then in the more concise version of Usuard (d.
 876/877).
 The latter was the most widely circulated in subsequent centuries, and contributed to the spread of the martyrs' veneration during the Middle Ages.
 Usuard referred to two sets of saint martyrs: the Quattuor Coronatorum and the set with Claudius, Nicostratus, Simpronianus, Castorius and Simplicius.

 In the 10th century, Archbishop of Naples Peter published a Passio which was historically remarkable for a similar structure and textual style, and for some differences with regard to the content.
 The Abbacy of Saint Mary of Grottaferrata preserved a Greek manuscript of the Passio which had some concerns with the Neapolitan document.
-In 1910, the philologist Hippolyte Delehaye published a commentary of the Four Crowned Martyrs' Passio in his work titled Acta Sanctorum.
+In 1910, the Jesuit philologist Hippolyte Delehaye published a commentary of the Four Crowned Martyrs' Passio in the work entitled Acta Sanctorum.
 The Passio had been also studied by the mediaevalists Wilhelm Wattenbach and Giovanni Battista De Rossi.